janiavdv/scrappy/README.md

       a call to an external API
     - Frontend - Next, we cd into the frontend directory in VSCode and run npm start.
     This displays our full webapp via localhost:3000.

+## User Stories & Acceptance Criteria
+1. “As a user of our webapp, I can access "today's book" and upload photos that I have taken that day.
+I can also access a list of past books and view old entries.”
+2. “As a user of our webapp, I can enter a title, caption, and hashtag into a daily prompt, which will then be displayed alongside the day’s photo(s).”
+3. “As a user of our webapp, I can see daily information included in the day’s recap, specifically daily news and an inspirational quote.
+This data will be displayed alongside my photo(s) and caption(s).”
+4. “As a web developer using our program, I am able to register new daily information by providing an external web API to be accessed whenever that information is required.”
+5. “As a user of our webapp, I must login to the website using my Google account in order to access past scrapbook entries.”
+6. “As a user of our webapp, I can learn how to use the webapp by looking at the how to/ FAQ tab.”
+7. “As a user of our webapp, I can learn how the webapp is using my personal information by looking at the privacy policy tab.”
+8. "As a developer, I can access a database containing all the data from our webapp (users, entries, books) via a connection URL (MongoClient) and a private password."
+9. “As a user of our webapp, I can follow friends and view their public scrapbooks and share my scrapbooks (or privatize them if I would like).
+Friends can be found via username.”
+10. “As a user of our webapp, I can view other users’ public posts in a gallery, sorted via relevance to my interests (using an algorithm).”
+11. "As a developer reading the comments in our code and our README, I am able to understand how to build and run your program (including tests), high level design decisions, and what each class/method is doing."